 Introducing TEP ZEPI, an object / experience by Hair and Space Museum

-A few months ago, Sharon Arnold of LxWxH Gallery asked if David and I would consider contributing a piece to the June 2014 installment of the gallery’s Subscription Project, a curated box set of editioned art objects.
+A few months ago, Sharon Arnold of LxWxH Gallery asked if David and I would contribute a piece to the June 2014 installment of the gallery’s Subscription Project, a curated box set of editioned art objects.

 TEP ZEPI is an edition of ten lathe cut 7″ records featuring a 5-minute improvised composition on each side.
 Inspired by the Voyager 1 Golden Record, as well as a recent re-watch of the 1997 film adaptation of Carl Sagan’s Contact, we decided we wanted to make a special sculptural package for the record that contained instructions for the assembly of an object of unknown origin to accompany the musical experience.